Marvel Rivals: Advanced Ult Economy Guide

 Strategic Sequencing

-The way ultimates are sequenced can dramatically alter their impact.
+How you sequence ultimates can dramatically change their impact.

 Ultimate Combos

-This involves combining two or more ultimates in quick succession for a devastating, often fight-winning, effect.
-Examples include Doctor Strange stunning enemies to set up Iron Man's damage ultimate, or Jeff the Land Shark grouping enemies for Scarlet Witch's AoE burst.
-Such combos can secure rapid team wipes but demand precise coordination and carry the risk of over-commitment if the enemy successfully counters or evades the initial setup.
+Combining ultimates creates devastating, fight-winning effects.
+Doctor Strange stunning enemies into Iron Man's damage ultimate, or Jeff grouping enemies for Scarlet Witch's AoE burst.
+These combos can secure instant team wipes but require perfect coordination and carry high risk if enemies counter or escape the setup.

 Staggered Deployment